Client requested an additional wardrobe in the same style as this existing one built by the previous owner, in the same style

 The client didn't require hanging rails so its shelved out with one fixed and four adjustable shelves edged with 50x25 par to prevent sagging.

 Doors fitted and aligned using Blum 71MB3550 Blumotion hinges for perfect fit.
 The moulding detail is just a 20mm ogee planted on to match the dimensions of the existing wardrobe

 All finished ready for the painter to do his thing

 A brief look to give an idea of the types of work I have carried out.
-Click on the images to see a brief description.
+Click on the images below to see a brief description and more images.